RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Home.md

 * [Keyboard shortcuts](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Keyboard-shortcuts) - The keyboard shortcuts present in DB4S
 * [Licensing](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Licensing) - How our licenses work
 * [Silent mode installation on Windows](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Silent-Mode-installation-on-Windows) - How to install DB4S silently on Windows.
 Useful for easy deployment
+* [[SpatiaLite on Windows]] - The steps needed for installing the SpatiaLite extension to SQLite, on Windows
 * [Using Filters](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Using-the-Filters) - How to use the Filters in the Browse Data tab
 * [Using Regular Expressions](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Regular-Expressions) - How to use Regular Expressions for powerful queries
 * [Windows File Associations](https://github.com/sqlitebrowser/sqlitebrowser/wiki/Windows-File-Associations) - Making Windows file associations